kurtgrung/Merge-Overlapping-Intervals/README.md

 Create an instance of IntervalMerger and call the merge method with the input array of intervals to obtain the merged intervals.

 ### Output:
-The merged intervals are logged to the console and HTML.
+The merged intervals are logged to the console.